 But even in the darkest places, there is Light.

 For more than 40 years, Prison Fellowship has been going into correctional facilities, sharing the good news of Jesus Christ with those behind bars, and offering the hope of true transformation.
-Through the use of Bible-based programming, and with the help of thousands of committed volunteers, lives are being changed, hope is being restored, and darkness is being replaced with the promise of a future.
+Through biblical programming anchored in evidence-based curriculum, and with the help of thousands of committed volunteers, lives are being changed, hope is being restored, and darkness is being replaced with the promise of a future.

 In prison yards across the country, men and women are being introduced to the hope of Jesus Christ through a one- or two-day Prison Fellowship Hope Event.
-At every Hope Event™, speakers, musicians, and other performers, along with local volunteers, are able to convey the life-changing message that Jesus came to seek and save the lost.
+At every Hope Event™, speakers, musicians, and other performers, along with local volunteers, convey the life-changing message that Jesus came to seek and save the lost.
 While providing a brief respite from the challenges of prison life, a Hope Event gives prisoners the chance to respond to Christ and take the next step of joining a faith community behind bars.